ArpitSinghal2804/Dojo/GitHub/GitHub/step1/text.md

 1. Create a text file - file.txt
 2. Initialize Git
 3. Add the file in Staging
+4. Git Config Username and Email
-4. Commit the file
+5. Commit the file
-5. Create remote repository origin 'https://github.com/ArpitSinghal2804/dojogit.git'
+6. Create remote repository origin 'https://github.com/ArpitSinghal2804/dojogit.git'
-6. Create a Feature Branch 'fb1'
+7. Create a Feature Branch
-7. Push the changes to Feature Branch 'fb1'
+8. Push the changes to Feature Branch
+9. Provide Username and Password for authentication.
+10. Verify the changes in GitHub Repository and cleanup the branch.

 <br>
 <details><summary>Solution</summary>